Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 DI Dimmock: And?

-Holmes: Van Coon was left-handed. (demonstrating) Requires quite a bit of contortion.
+Sherlock: Van Coon was left-handed. {demonstrating} Requires quite a bit of contortion.

 DI Dimmock: Left-handed?